-1 DETAILED DESCRIPTION
+6.1 DETAILED DESCRIPTION

-1.1 SPEECH/SOUND QUALITY
+6.1.1 Speech/Sound Quality

-The ISD5008 ChipCorder product can be configured via software to operate at 4.0, 5.3, 6.4, and 8.0 kHz sampling frequencies, allowing the user a choice of speech quality options.
+The ISD5008 ChipCorder product can be configured via software to operate at 4.0, 5.3, 6.4, or 8.0 kHz sampling frequency, allowing the user a choice of speech quality options.
 Increasing the duration decreases the sampling frequency and bandwidth, which affects sound quality.
-Table 1 compares filter pass band and product durations.
+Table 1 shows the relationship between sampling frequency, duration and filter pass band.

-The speech samples are stored directly into on-chip nonvolatile memory without the digitization and compression associated with other solutions.
+The speech samples are stored directly into on-chip non-volatile memory without the digitization and compression associated with other solutions.
 Direct analog storage provides a natural sounding reproduction of voice, music, tones, and sound effects not available with most solid-state solutions.

-1.2 DURATION
+6.1.2 Duration